Many thanks to SWLing Post contributor, Gayle Van Horn (W4GVH), who shares the following announcement:

-17th Edition of the Global Radio Guide (Winter 2021-22) Now Available
+18th Edition of the Global Radio Guide (Summer 2022) Now Available

 This newest edition of the GRG carries on the tradition of those before it with an in-depth, 24-hour station/frequency guide with schedules for selected AM band, longwave, and shortwave radio stations.
 This unique resource is the only radio publication that lists by-hour schedules that include all language services, frequencies, and world target areas for over 500 stations worldwide.

 The GRG includes listings of DX radio programs and Internet website addresses for many of the stations in the book.
 There are also entries for time and frequency stations as well as some of the more “intriguing” transmissions one can find on the shortwave radio bands.

-You can find this edition of the Global Radio Guide, along with all of Teak Publishing e-book titles currently available for purchase, on the Teak Publishing Web site at www.teakpublishing.com.
-This includes all previous editions of the Global Radio Guide available at reduced sale prices.
+You can find this edition of the Global Radio Guide, along with all of our titles currently available for purchase, on the Teak Publishing Web site at www.teakpublishing.com.
+Details will be available at www.teakpublishing.com.

 You can read any Kindle e-Book with Amazon’s ‘free’ reading apps on literally any electronic media platform.
 You do not have to own a Kindle reader from Amazon to read this e-book.
-There are Kindle apps available for iOS, Android, Mac, and PC platforms.
+There are Kindle apps available for iOS, Android, Mac and PC platforms.
 You can find additional details on these apps by checking out this link to the Amazon website at www.amazon.com/gp/feature.html?ie=UTF8&docId=1000493771.

 Teak Publishing Company